PENTA-DMT/redcap-aws-cloudformation-v2/README.md

 ### Pre-requisite tasks
 0.1.
 Follow the instructions on the [REDCap website](https://projectredcap.org/) to obtain a copy of the REDCap source files.

 0.2.
-The template will allow you to input your REDCap Community username and password to automatically download your preferred version of REDCap.
+The template will allow you to input your REDCap Community username and password to automatically download your preferred version of REDCap (**This does not always work, prefer the bucket method**).
 If you choose, you can also provide the REDCap application package by uploading it to a private S3 bucket.
 If you want to provide it via the S3 bucket, [Create a private S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) and [upload your REDCap source file](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) into it.
 Ensure that you do not make either the bucket or the source file publicly readable.
 This CloudFormation template also creates two additional S3 buckets, so make sure you aren't near the [limit of your maximum number of buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) (default is 100).

 0.3.
 [Obtain your Amazon SES SMTP Credentials](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/smtp-credentials.html) using the Amazon SES console.
 Download your credentials and store them in a safe place.